gbv/coli-rich-web/README.md

 npm run build
 ```

+## Usage

+There is an input form to give a PPN from K10plus catalogue.

+- The PPN is looked up via **subjects API** to get a list of concepts, the record is indexed with (e.g. DDC Numbers, BK Notations...)
+- Each subject is then queried to get mappings from via **JSKOS API** and corresponding enrichments
+- Enrichments can be selected
+- *Writing selected enrichment back to K10plus has not been implemented yet*

 ## Configuration
 Currently not applicable, but will be relevant when a server component is added.

 ## To-Dos
 - [ ] Code cleanup